woodenclock/tp/docs/UserGuide.md

 ## Quick Start 🐵

 1. Ensure you have Java 11 or above installed in your Computer.
+What is my [Java version](https://www.java.com/en/download/help/version_manual.html)?

 2. Download the latest `WildWatch.jar` from [here](https://github.com/AY2324S1-CS2113T-W11-2/tp/releases).